Gervig/Business-Intelligence-Exam/README.md

 2) Do video games form distinct clusters based on release period (old vs. new) and sales performance (high vs. low)?

-3) Which consoles should a specific genre game be developed for?
+3) Which consoles should a specific genre game be developed for optimzed sales?
-- ML: classficastion dependent variable: sales, independent variable: genre, console

 4) How can trends be predicted so that a game is released when its genre is popular?